Saturday, November 24, 2012

 Sometimes our home was where everyone gathered for the yearly feast.
 Sometimes it was my grandmother's.
 Either way, the night before was a hustle of preparations.
 The stuffing was always made fresh from scratch so that meant the dry, stale bread had to be ripped into pieces and the butter had to be melted and the spices readied-especially that little box of Bell's seasonings.
 While the stuffing was being blended, Tom was brought in from the side porch.
 It was his turn to be cleaned and prepared.
 He was always the 'biggest turkey ever.'

 As little kids we never realized what else besides the Butterball and his stuffing was meticulously prepared.
 I guess we thought the cranberries and coleslaw and mashed potaotes with dumplings and gravy and squash and salads and homemade pickles and pies with real whippped cream and everything else sitting on a tablecloth-the same tablecloth brought out every year-took no thought at all or at least much less than that Butterball in the cardboard box.
 However the feast came together, we thoroughly enjoyed the meal.
 Adults back then were dressed for the occasion.
 My grandmother always traded her house dress for a good dress even though she worked in the kitchen.
 Aprons were always nearby.
 The men wore ties and the conversation flowed.
 Hours after the meal, Tom the Butterball was again enjoyed in sandwiches with pepper and mayonnaise with yet another slice of pie with the real whipped cream.

-That corner neighborhood store is still open but it has changed hands and no one can order Butterballs from there anymore.
+That corner neighborhood store is now closed.
+No one can order Butterballs from there anymore.
 Nothing lasts forever.
 That's why it's important to enjoy the moment at hand with family and friends.

 Saturday, November 17, 2012